David McPherson

 Philosopher

 I am the author of The Virtues of Limits (Oxford University Press, 2022) and Virtue and Meaning: A Neo-Aristotelian Perspective (Cambridge University Press, 2020), as well as the editor of Spirituality and the Good Life: Philosophical Approaches (Cambridge University Press, 2017).
 I have also published numerous articles and book chapters (see research or CV page or my academia.edu or PhilPapers page).
-I am currently working on my third book monograph titled Spiritual Alienation and the Quest for God.

 I am blessed beyond measure to be married to Kirstin (who also happens to be my favorite artist) and to have four wonderful children together.